-Last updated on August 3, 2022
+Last updated on October 14, 2023

 Ancient Bronze Dragon | Illustration by Johan Grenier

-I’ll examine some key differences between normal drafting and Commander drafting and go over some strategies to approach the latter.
-Ready?
-Let’s get into it!
+I’ll examine some key differences between normal drafting and Commander drafting and go over some general strategies for the latter.

-Commander Legends Draft Rules
+Commander Draft Rules

 Dynaheir, Invoker Adept | Illustration by Caroline Gariba